Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/21_chapter-18.md

 **Deleting Files**

 Not all the  `.dll` files are needed when exporting your game.
-You can delete the Solarus editor files because some of them are quite large, but you might need them for the quest launcher.
+You can delete the Solarus editor files because some of them are quite large, but you might need them for the quest launcher or if for possible memory leaks happen.

 |Delete Files & Folders| File Size|
 |:---------------------|:---------|